How to Enable and Configure the SCWS PHP Module in ServBay

 ).
 Visit https://servbay.demo/scws-test/scws_example.php

-- Make sure SCWS config (
+- Make sure SCWS config file (

 scws.ini